The Public

 came much too late.
 When

-asked whether he still believes a
+asked whether he still

-crime was committed that night,
+committed that night, he

-he refused to admit that “nothing”
+refused to admit that

-happened that night in that
+“nothing” happened that night

-house.
+in that house.
 He still believes

 “something” happened.